 The Georgian Orthodox Church has seen a revival since the dark Soviet days, when all religious practice was outlawed, & today Georgian churches provide one of the quintessential symbols of the country, albeit not all on the mammoth scale of Tbilisi’s Tsminda Sameba (Holy Trinity Cathedral).
 A fusion of two church styles, the Roman-influenced rectangular basilica and the central-domed church, formed the elongated-cross church of the 12th & 13th centuries, Georgia’s golden age.
 Churches in this form are dotted all over the country, some in unbelievably lofty & isolated places, and even today churches are still built in this traditional style.

 Geographically it’s not far from Tbilisi to the Georgian highland townlet of Mestia, located at an altitude of 1400 metres in the northwest Svaneti region of the country.
-But, & outside of the summer high season when you can fly between the two locations in less than an hour, it’ll take a good chunk of time to get here from the capital; it took me 12 hours, most of which were spent on the overnight train from Tbilisi to Zugdidi from where a minibus took me the rest of the way into remote, high Caucasus mountain country, a UNESCO World Heritage listed land of spectacular scenery, cows, & picturesque villages dotted with thousand-year-old defensive stone towers.
+But, & outside of the summer high season when you can fly between the two locations in less than an hour, it’ll take a good chunk of time to get here from the capital; it took me 12 hours, most of which were spent on the overnight train from Tbilisi to Zugdidi in the west of the country and only a few kilometres from the border with Abkhazia, the 9,000 km² partially recgonised state – by Russia & a handful of others – that Georgia lost control of as a result of the 1992-1993 War in Abkhazia.
+It was from there that I solicited a minibus to take me the rest of the way into remote, high Caucasus mountain country, a UNESCO World Heritage listed land of spectacular scenery, cows, & picturesque villages dotted with thousand-year-old defensive stone towers.
 This is also the home of the Svans, an indigenous people who have lived here for centuries & who are trying to keep age-old traditions alive in the face of burgeoning tourism.
 The remoteness of this region – this was somewhere never tamed by any ruler, foreign or otherwise – means the Svans, & while they they bear an ethnic relationship to their fellow Georgians, have created a language & lifestyle that is all their own.

 – UNESCO commenting on Upper Svaneti

 I wasn’t done with Georgia’s great outdoors.
-I wanted more so after leaving Georgia to spend a few days in neighbouring Armenia I returned & extended my stay in the country by one more day in order to have one more night among the scenery & clean air of the High Caucasus.
-And I may just have saved the best for last.
+Nor was I done with its churches.
+I wanted more so, and after leaving Georgia to spend a few days in neighbouring Armenia, I returned & extended my stay in the country by one more day in order to have one more night among the scenery, clean air & churches of the High Caucasus.
+And in doing so I may just have saved the best for last.